-- An embed code, or "iframe"
+- An embed code

-- A standalone URL
+- A standalone link

-When to publish an iframe:
+When to publish an embed code

 An inline frame, better known as an iframe, is used to display external content within a web page.
 The content inside an iframe can take many forms: an image, an advertisement, a video—or a 3D model from the BioDigital Human!

-As a rule of thumb, if you would like your 3D model to be displayed within an existing webpage (in other words, above or below text and other media), select Copy Embed when you publish it.
+As a rule of thumb, if you would like your 3D model to be displayed within an existing webpage (in other words, above or below text and other media), select Copy Embed Code when you publish it.
 This will generate an iframe, which you can then paste into your webpage just like you would with a YouTube video.

-When to publish a URL:
+When to publish a link